 What Is Vegan Leather?

-Vegan leather is any plant-based material made to imitate authentic leather.
+Vegan leather is any animal-free material that imitates authentic leather.

 Most vegan leather you’ll find in stores is made of polyurethane (PU), a versatile polymer that can be made to order for any designer’s whim.
-PVC (polyvinyl chloride), once popular in the 60s and 70s, is still used in some applications, but it’s less popular due to its slightly sticky texture and lack of durability.
+Designers still use PVC (polyvinyl chloride), once popular in the 60s and 70s, in some applications, but it’s less popular due to its slightly sticky texture and lack of durability.

 It can sparkle, have a nice glossy sheen, or be saturated in all kinds of shades, making it a popular choice for shoes, bags, clothes, accessories, and even furniture.